Indre-V/bee-aware/README.md

 ### Landing Page

-- Bee-Aware landing page serves as a primary homepage.
+Bee-Aware landing page serves as a primary homepage.
 The landing page's objectives are to explain to the visitor the aim of the website in one sentence.
 Also it invites them to explore the site further using the navigation bar.
 The image has a faint overlay with the box for the hero text as it makes introductory paragraph legible for better UX.
+The aim for simple and familiar feeling landing page is to make a clear and credible first impression to the visitor.

 ![Home Page Background Image](docs/home-page-background-image.png)